higgser/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-The dataset contains `r nrow(data)` observations of the following variables.
+The dataset contains 17568 observations of the following variables.
 * *steps*: Number of steps taking in a 5-minute interval (incl. missing values)
 * *date*: The date on which the measurement was taken
 * *interval*: Identifier for the 5-minute interval in which the measurement was taken